tremby/laravel-git-version/README.md

 Laravel version
 ---------------

-This package should work with both Laravel 4 and 5.
+This package works with both Laravel 4 and 5.

 Installation
 ------------